Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/axual/quickstart-axual/README.md

 The [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Aiven for Apache Kafka_ as follows:

-- removal of the `broker` service, because replaced by the remote cluster
+- Removal of the `broker` service, because replaced by the remote cluster
 - _kafka-connector_:
-  - definition of new environment variables to configure remote endpoint, credentials, topic name and consumer group in the `adapters.xml` through the _variable-expansion_ feature of Lightstreamer:
+  - Definition of new environment variables to configure remote endpoint, credentials, topic name and consumer group in the `adapters.xml` through the _variable-expansion_ feature of Lightstreamer:
     ```yaml
     ...
     environment: